 Grandpa’s Ingredient Secrets

 My secret weapon is using whole star anise rather than powder to infuse a subtle sweetness without overpowering the savory broth.
-Also, using dark brown sugar adds a molasses depth that truly elevates the flavor profile of your beef pares to a professional level.
+Also, using dark brown sugar adds a molasses depth that truly elevates the flavor profile to a professional level.
+These simple elements create a complex depth that reminds me of the best street food stalls in Manila.

 Grandpa’s Guide to Cooking Beef Pares